learn-co-curriculum/dsc-clustering-intro/README.md

 ### Hierarchical Agglomerative Clustering

 A second branch of clustering algorithms is hierarchical agglomerative clustering.
 Using hierarchical clustering, unlike K-Means clustering, you don't decide on the number of clusters beforehand.
-Instead, you start with $n$ clusters were $n$ is the number of datapoints, and at each step, join 2 clusters.
+Instead, you start with $n$ clusters were $n$ is the number of data points, and at each step, join 2 clusters.
 You stop joining clusters when a certain criterion is used.

 ### Market Segmentation with Clustering